rsvim/rsvim.github.io/docs/api/intro.md

 If you need the Rsvim manuals/usage you can find them in [User Manual](/docs/user_manual/get_started), you can also contribute to this document on [GitHub](https://github.com/rsvim/rsvim.github.io).
 :::

-As Rsvim is build with [Rust](https://www.rust-lang.org/), using [Tokio](https://tokio.rs/) as async runtime, [Google's V8](https://v8.dev/) engine and [Rusty V8](https://github.com/denoland/rusty_v8) bindings (provided by [Deno team](https://deno.com/)) as script interpreter, it can be seen as a javascript-based runtime just like [Node.js](https://nodejs.org/en) and Deno, but specialized for terminal based text editing/processing, by taking over the control of `stdio`.
+As Rsvim is build with [Rust](https://www.rust-lang.org/), using [Tokio](https://tokio.rs/) as async runtime, [Google's V8](https://v8.dev/) engine (and [rusty bindings](https://github.com/denoland/rusty_v8) provided by [Deno team](https://deno.com/)) as script interpreter, it can be seen as a javascript-based runtime just like [Node.js](https://nodejs.org/en) and Deno, but specialized for terminal based text editing/processing, by taking over the control of `stdio`.
 And javascript APIs (provided by Rsvim) is literally the only way to interact with Rsvim when writing js scripts.
-For other things such as Vim commands and key mappings, they are only user interfaces implemented by registered js functions.
+For other things such as Vim commands and key mappings, they are only user interfaces backed with js functions.

-This chapter introduces the API references provided by the Rsvim editor.
+This chapter references all the APIs provided by the Rsvim editor.

-## 1. JavaScript/ECMAScript Standard Built-in APIs
+## 1. ECMAScript Standard Built-in APIs

-JavaScript/ECMAScript's standard built-in APIs are defined by the [ECMA-262](https://ecma-international.org/publications-and-standards/standards/ecma-262/), natively implemented by the V8 engine embedded in Rsvim, i.e. these APIs are "global objects" that are available without `import`/`require` any additional/external modules.
+ECMAScript's standard built-in APIs are defined by the [ECMA-262](https://ecma-international.org/publications-and-standards/standards/ecma-262/), natively implemented by the V8 engine embedded in Rsvim, i.e. these APIs are "global objects" that are available without `import`/`require` any additional/external modules.
 For example `globalThis`, `encodeURI()`, `Number`, `RegExp`, etc.

 :::tip
 Reach out to [MDN | Standard built-in objects - JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects) for detailed built-in API references.